 How we teach Computing

-At Chesterton, we teach the 3 key computing skills; Computer Science, Information Technology & Digital Literacy.
-These skills are revisited on a regular basis in order to build on the children’s prior learning.
+At Chesterton, we teach the 3 key computing areas; Computer Science, Information Technology & Digital Literacy.
+These areas are revisited on a regular basis in order to build on the children’s prior learning.
 These are taught through a range of different technologies, such as: Chromebooks, iPads and virtual reality headsets.
 We also have access to an array of different computer programmes accessed via these devices such as google docs, google slides, hopscotch and scratch.
 We believe it is important that children have the opportunity to be exposed to the most up to date and relevant technology to ensure that the they are as well equipped with their understanding of technology and its impact on learning.